GeorgeQLe/Portfolio-Non-Programming/README.md

-# portfolio-nonprogramming projects and assignments
+# Portfolio - nonprogramming projects and assignments

 Basic Concept Art directory contains all of my non-NDA artwork that either has already been implemented into a gameplay element, map, or cutscene or was cut from the game due to time constraints.